Sexually Transmitted Infections

-Gonorrhoea is among the three most common sexually transmitted infections, and it is rapidly growing resistant to antibiotics.
+Gonorrhoea is among the three most common sexually transmitted infections, and its resistance to antibiotics is rapidly spreading.
 There is now only one remaining last-resort treatment for gonorrhoea.
-If we continue down the current path, this treatable disease may become untreatable in countries around the world.
+If we continue down the current path, this treatable disease may become untreatable.
 GARDP is acting now to develop a new antibiotic for gonorrhoea infection in patients with limited treatment options.

-A new treatment for gonorrhoea, a disease that affects 82 million people globally each year.
+A new, accessible treatment for gonorrhoea, a disease that affects 82 million people globally each year.

 – Alison Luckey, Medical Lead for Sexually Transmitted Infections programme